JoeGuest/equal-experts-tech-test/README.md

 ## Running the tests

-To run the unit tests, run `npm test`.
 To run the end-to-end tests, ensure the dev server is running then run `npx playwright test` in another terminal window.

 # Exercise Requirements